Genevieve Mora: Career, actions and defining experiences

 Along with fellow mental health activist Jazz Thornton, Mora founded the organization Voices of Hope in 2014.
 Voices of Hope serves as an online platform to share the lived experiences of individuals who faced battles with mental health.
 Through the organization people are able to post a video telling the story of their journey in hopes of inspiring others to keep fighting.
-One campaign that Voices of Hope spearheaded is “Behind the Jersey” which encourages athletes to have open dialogue about their mental health and seek support when needed.
+One campaign that Voices of Hope spearheaded is "Behind the Jersey" which encourages athletes to have open dialogue about their mental health and seek support when needed.
 On this project Voices of Hope collaborated with numerous professional athletes such as Jack Salt, former professional basketball player, Alrie Meleisea boxer and MMA fighter, and Tayla Clement former Paralympian to name a few.
-Other campaigns Voices of Hope have led are ‘How are you, really?’ and ‘You wouldn’t say it to their face’.
+Other campaigns Voices of Hope have led are "How are you, really?" and "You wouldn't say it to their face".

-Genevieve Mora’s primary job is serving as the general manager of Voices of Hope.
+Genevieve Mora's primary job is serving as the general manager of Voices of Hope.
 Additionally, through the organization she hosts her own podcast and participates in campaigns that go into schools and other community groups to raise awareness surrounding mental health.
 Mora maintains a large social media presence through her YouTube Channel, Instagram and TikTok accounts to advocate for mental health resources and share her own journey to inspire others that they can get to the other side of their mental health battles.

 She also serves on the External Eating Disorder Advisory Board of New Zealand as their lived-experience advocate.
 In 2018 Genevieve Mora and her co-founder of Voices of Hope Jazz Thornton, participated in a meeting with various mental health initiatives from across New Zealand.
 The discussion took place at Maranui Cafe in Wellington New Zealand and deliberated the mental health crisis in the nation.
 They were joined by organizations such as Key to Life, Lifeline and the national helpline service 1737 as well as Prince Harry and Meghan Markle who were on their Australian leg of the tour.

 In February 2021 Mora released the eating disorder resource app Love Your Kite that she co-founded with Hannah Hardy-Jones.
-Mora helped to adapt Hardy-Jones’ Kite Program, an initiative founded by Hardy Jones that provides self-development for wellbeing and mental illness for eating disorder treatment.
+Mora helped to adapt Hardy-Jones's Kite Program, an initiative founded by Hardy Jones that provides self-development for wellbeing and mental illness for eating disorder treatment.
 As of August 2021 the app had over 1000 users internationally and was acknowledged by the Butterfly Foundation a prominent eating disorder resource organization in Australia.